 These are measures designed to keep water out of a property, such as a flood board, air brick cover or flood barricade.
-Generally, resistance measures can be installed once your property standard reinstatement repairs have been carried out.
+Resistance measures can be installed once your property standard reinstatement repairs have been carried out.

 Two quotes are required from different suppliers from any flood resistance products you wish to purchase using a Property Level Flood Resilience Grant.
 These quotes should be included with your grant application.

-Once your application is approved and any measures are purchased and installed as required, the property owner should send the appropriate invoice/s to the Council.
-The Council can then release the grant monies to the property owner to pay the invoice/s.
+Once your application is approved and any measures are purchased and installed as required, the property owner should send the appropriate invoice/s to us.
+We can then release the grant monies to the property owner to pay the invoice/s.